Why should I apply?

 - Be a U.S. citizen.
 Selected candidates must provide suitable documentation to verify citizenship as requested.

-- Be enrolled as a full-time undergraduate or graduate student at an U.S. accredited institute of higher education or an institution approved by DOE, and be pursuing a degree in cybersecurity, information technology (IT), engineering or other IT-related field.
-You must provide proof of enrollment during the Winter/Spring academic term at the time of application.
-Candidates selected for an internship appointment will be required to provide proof of enrollment for Spring term.
+- Be enrolled as a full-time undergraduate or graduate student at an accredited institute of higher education or an institution approved by DOE, and be pursuing a degree in cybersecurity, information technology (IT), engineering or other IT-related fields

 - Have a cumulative GPA of at least 3.0/4.0.